Trigger tells you when Trump tweets about your stocks

 “These triggers can help you capture moves or manage your holdings based on the market’s reaction to the future President’s remarks,” the company said in a Medium post about the new feature.

-Trigger is neither the first nor the last tool to push you notifications about events impacting financial markets, but they deserve credit for jumping on top of such a timely concern.
+Trigger is neither the first nor the last tool to push notifications about events impacting financial markets, but they deserve credit for jumping on top of such a timely concern.

 Realistically, having a human in the loop means you won’t be forging the next Virtu Financial as a high-frequency trader, but the notifications are still helpful.
-As a journalist, it’s quite useful to assist in keeping tabs on the evolving relationship between publicly traded tech companies and our soon to be President.
+As a journalist, it’s quite useful to assist in keeping tabs on the evolving relationship between publicly traded tech companies and our soon-to-be President.

-Trigger Financial raised a $460 thousand angel round this time last year and is being run by Rachel Mayer, a former trader at J.P.
+Trigger Finance raised a $460 thousand angel round this time last year and is being run by Rachel Mayer, a former trader at J.P.
 Morgan.

 0